pranshugaba/hugo-website/content/poems/mlem/index.md

 ---

 golden cat
-on the red suitcase ---
+on a red suitcase ---
 does a mlem